 It’s a death sentence.

-He’s used a gene replacement therapy, starting in mice, then pigs and, eventually children.
+He used a gene replacement therapy, starting in mice, then pigs and, eventually children.

 It’s a one-time administration into the blood, and the human clinical trials at first made people uncomfortable.
-“We would receive phone calls saying, ‘Don’t do this,’” Kaspar says.
+“We would receive phone calls saying, ‘Don’t do this,’” Kaspar said.
 “This is the largest amount of gene therapy in a human.
 This is scary.”